Wu Wei 无为 Action Through Non-Action

 An understanding of Eastern philosophy benefits us today as much as ever.
 The ‘causality’ approach to life is very often anathema to the timeless Tao (or Way) of the Universe.
 Countless scenarios play out before us that we become compelled to change.
 Do we engage in interactions through which we intend to prevent, prepare, or secure an outcome?
 Any force-of-will moves to create specified responses to our desires.
 Whatever must be asserted and managed is necessarily skewed to a particular perspective and liable to subsequent folly.

-Taoism values balance, receptivity and emptiness.
-Many problems arise from re-acting, striving and controlling.
+The wisdom of the Tao values balance, receptivity and emptiness.
+Many problems arise from re-acting, striving, and controlling.

 Tao is eternally inactive,